-- PMCs should display the signages of the EPD (please refer to Section 3.4.2 of this Guide) at prominent locations of communal waste reception areas (e.g., refuse rooms on individual floors, or staircase landings, etc.), so as to remind tenants that these reception areas are statutory enforcement points. - Apart from displaying signages at the communal waste reception areas, PMCs may prepare notices which list out locations of communal waste reception areas and points to note when disposing of waste there, and post those notices at prominent locations of the premises, such as lift lobbies. - PMCs and/or cleansing contractors should instruct their cleansing workers to conduct visual screening to check whether the waste is properly wrapped in designated bags or affixed with designated labels when collecting waste at the communal waste reception areas on individual floors. - PMCs should not line the large waste collection bins at the communal waste reception areas with large designated bags (see Questions 4 and 13 of Annex I).
-Instead, depending on the needs of individual premises, they may arrange the purchase of transparent garbage bags (rather than the large black garbage bags generally in use at present) and line the large waste collection bins (usually about 100-litre) at the communal waste reception areas on individual floors to collect waste that has been properly wrapped in designated bags by tenants, in order to confirm that only designated bags are found in the transparent garbage bags36. - PMCs may step up the inspection of communal waste reception areas on individual floors to facilitate monitoring of the compliance of tenants.
-If they discover tenants disposing of NCW, they should request the tenants to properly wrap the waste in designated bags or affix it with designated labels before disposal. - PMCs, OCs/OOs and cleansing contractors may jointly formulate work plans on the inspection of communal waste reception areas of the premises, including the inspection points, inspection frequency, records and follow-up actions to be taken, etc. Regular reports on inspection findings should be provided to OCs/OOs and site managers of
+- PMCs should display the signages of the EPD (please refer to Section 3.4.2 of this Guide) at prominent locations of communal waste reception areas (e.g., refuse rooms on individual floors, or staircase landings, etc.), so as to remind households that these reception areas are statutory enforcement points. - Apart from displaying signages at the communal waste reception areas, PMCs may prepare notices which list out locations of communal waste reception areas and points to note when disposing of waste there, and post those notices at prominent locations of the premises, such as lift lobbies. - PMCs and/or cleansing contractors should instruct their cleansing workers to conduct visual screening to check whether the waste is properly wrapped in designated bags or affixed with designated labels when collecting waste at the communal waste reception areas on individual floors. - PMCs should not line the large waste collection bins at the communal waste reception areas with large designated bags (see Questions 4 and 13 of Annex I).
+Instead, depending on the needs of individual premises, they may arrange the purchase of transparent garbage bags (rather than the large black garbage bags generally in use at present) and line the large waste collection bins (usually about 100-litre) at the communal waste reception areas on individual floors to collect waste that has been properly wrapped in designated bags by households, in order to confirm that only designated bags are found in the transparent garbage bags35. - PMCs may step up the inspection of communal waste reception areas on individual floors to facilitate monitoring of the compliance of households.
+If they discover households disposing of NCW, they should request the households to properly wrap the waste in designated bags or affix it with designated labels before disposal. - PMCs, OCs/OOs and cleansing contractors may jointly formulate work plans on the inspection of communal waste reception areas of the premises, including the inspection points, inspection frequency, records and follow-up actions to be taken, etc. Regular reports on inspection findings should be provided to OCs/OOs and site managers of PMCs/cleansing contractors to facilitate monitoring of the compliance of households and the effectiveness of the preventive measures.